Télémagino

-Along with its English-language parent channel Family Channel and Family Jr., it is available in over four million Canadian households as of 2013.
+Along with its English-language sister channel Family Jr., it was available in over four million Canadian households as of 2013.

 History

 As Playhouse Disney Télé and Disney Junior

 The channel was licensed in 2006 as Vrak Junior, a sister channel to Astral's Vrak TV, though, aimed at younger viewers than Vrak.
 It was launched on 5 July 2010, as Playhouse Disney Télé.
 Three years prior, an English language version (then known as Playhouse Disney) was launched on 30 November 2007, as a multiplex channel of Family.
 The network took on the new Disney Junior brand in 2011.

 On 4 March 2013, following the Competition Bureau's approval of Bell Media's takeover of Astral, it was announced that Family Channel and its sister networks (including the Disney Junior services, Disney XD, and MusiquePlus) would be divested in an attempt to relieve CRTC concerns regarding the takeover.
 On 28 November 2013, DHX Media announced it would acquire the four channels for $170 million pending CRTC approval.
 On 24 July 2014, the CRTC approved DHX's purchase of the networks, and the deal was closed on 31 July 2014.